FreshPescado/ELK_Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-playbook.yml file to /etc/ansible/(mkdirfile_name if you want to).
+- Copy the  file to /etc/ansible.
-- Update the hosts file to include webservers: 10.0.0.5 ansible_python_interpreter=/usr/bin/python3 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
-                                               10.0.0.7 ansible_python_interpreter=/usr/bin/python3
+- update the hosts files to include the IP's of your elk server [10.1.0.4] and the webservers [10.0.05-6] [10.0.0.8] under their respective columns
-- Run the playbook, and navigate to each webserver to check that the installation worked as expected.
+- Run the playbook, and navigate to http://13.82.212.3:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? https://github.com/FreshPescado/ELK_Stack-Project/blob/main/ansible Where do you copy it?
-- _Which file do you update to make Ansible run the playbook on a specific machine? hosts file.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on? added the ELK server to the host file, and specified in YML file that it was installed.
-- _Which URL do you navigate to in order to check that the ELK server is running?  http://[your.VM.IP]:5601/app/kibana.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._